 • Stability - many people and do not know other ways to maintain a relationship.
 They are afraid to give up what they know, for the sake of something unknown.

-But specifically you - why do you allow yourself to continue an unhealthy friendship based on addiction?
-To help determine, we suggest that you answer a few more questions:
+But as for you specifically, why do you allow yourself to continue an unhealthy friendship based on dependency?
+To help you decide, we suggest you answer a few more questions:

 • Do you really want to feel necessary and meaningful for a friend?